 - My Account

 The first encounter of the American Civil War happened on this date in 1861 at the Fairfax Court House in Arlington Mills, Virginia.

 During a brief and confused exchange of fire, one Union soldier was killed, another wounded, and one Virginian soldier was wounded.
-It demonstrated that Union forces were vulnerable to enemy attacks, even when close to the capital.
+It demonstrated that Union forces were vulnerable to enemy attacks, even close to the capital.